How does Round Robin Logged In work?

 - When an incident is created, it will be put in the overflow bucket until another trigger occurs.

 - When an overflow incident is updated, the applicable queuing logic is executed to see if it can be routed to an available agent.
-The round robin 'count' is updated.
+The round robin 'position' is updated.
 This does not take into account the single versus combined round robin profile design option.
 It treats all incidents as if they are in one large overflow queue

 - When an agent solves an incident, if the current number of unresolved incidents assigned to him is below his inbox limit, the queuing logic is executed.
 The agent will be assigned the oldest incident available to him.
 If the profile option is set to only look in a single queue, the oldest incident in the queue where the solved incident was in will be assigned to the agent (basically it inherits the solved incident's queue for the round robin logic).
-The round robin 'count' is not updated.
+The round robin 'position' is not updated.

 - Dbstatus runs at a set interval and checks to see if any incidents in the overflow bucket can be routed.
 It will route as many incidents in the overflow bucket up to 100 during each interval.
 Dbstatus ignores the pull policy and pull quantity profile options and uses the created incident date when determining the oldest incidents.
 Dbstatus does not take into account the profile option that signals whether a single or combined queues should be used.
-The round robin 'count' is updated.
+The round robin 'position' is updated.